Anders Callert

 Major General Anders Bertil Callert (born 10 May 1965) is a Swedish Army officer.
 Callert served as Assistant Chief of Armed Forces Training & Procurement from 2016 to 2021.
-He currently serves as head of the Swedish delegation to the Neutral Nations Supervisory Commission in Korea.
+He currently serves as Deputy Vice-Chancellor of the Swedish Defence University.

 Early life

 Callert was born on 10 May 1965 in Österhaninge Parish, Haninge Municipality, Sweden.
 He attended a 4-year Technical Program at Falu Gymnasium in Falun between 1981 and 1985, with a specialization in telecommunications.
 Callert then attended the Field Artillery Officers Course at the Swedish Artillery Officer School (Artilleriets officershögskola, ArtOHS) in Kristinehamn from 1986 to 1988 when he was commissioned as an officer with the rank of second lieutenant and was assigned to Norrland Artillery Regiment.